equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 ![MachineUserToken](MachineUserToken.png)

-By pressing `Regenerate token` button, you invalidates the existing token and you get access to copy a new token into your clipboard.
+By pressing `Regenerate token` button, you invalidate the existing token and get access to copy a new token into your clipboard.

-> Note that the machine-user token is a longed lived token with access to all operations that an application administrator has.
-Please use with great care
+> Note that the machine-user token is a longed lived token with access to all operations that an application administrator has (i.e. deleting the application, setting secrets).
+Please make efforts not to have this token get into the wrong hands

 # Making calls to Radix